magneticio/vamp.io/content/microservices-saas.md

         body: "Vamp packages microservice and devops best-practices from the Silicon Valley unicorns into out-of-the-box automation and optimisation workflows.
 Vamp works with all major clouds and container schedulers."
 personas:
     persona1:
-        quote: "Releasing new versions of the microservices that power our growing SaaS platform are still giving me a huge headache.
+        quote: "Releasing new versions of the microservices that power our growing SaaS platform is giving me a huge headache.
 Devops resources are scarce, there is still a lot of manual work involved, and testing a release takes more time than we have."
     persona2:
         quote: "We've just released an improved version of our customer subscription API, but i'm not sure if it actually performs better, and now i also see issues appearing in other related services.
 What's going on?"
     persona3: